Tasteful antique flower vases, 18th century

 Description

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details